This morning, director Darren Aronofsky

 I’m honored to be working with the great sir anthony hopkins. we just added him to the stellar cast of #Noah; #methuselahlives.

-As director said the cast is already looking really strong with Russell Crowe, Ray Winstone, Emma Watson, Logan Lerman, Douglas Booth and Jennifer Connelly all on board.
+As director said the cast is already looking really strong with Russell Crowe, Ray Winstone, Emma Watson, Logan Lerman, Douglas Booth

 Winstone is reportedly set to play the role of the nemesis to Crowe’s titular character; Watson plays Ila, a young woman who develops a close relationship with Noah’s son, Shem.
 That role will be played by Booth, with Lerman playing Noah’s other son, Ham; Connelly plays Noah’s wife, Naameh.